SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Prediction Results

 \subsection{Impact of Data Processing Decisions}

-One of the features in our engine when selecting a region of interest is the use of a larger region for model generation beyond the boundary of a CEC-defined ecoregion.
-The assumption is that between two different ecoregions there is not a sharp separation but rather some sort of climatic overlap that serves as a buffer.
-To investigate the effect of regional restrictions, we ran the same prediction method (kNN) on two larger regions containing our local Level III ecoregion 8.5.1 (Fig.~\ref{fig-super}).
-The region in Fig.~\ref{fig-super}a is a larger region including the less-climatically-specific Level II ecoregion Mississippi Alluvial and Southwest USA Coastal Plains (CEC ecoregion 8.5).
-The region in Fig.~\ref{fig-super}b is generated from the Middle Atlantic Coastal Plains by adding a 100 km buffer around the original region.
+One of the features in our engine when selecting a region of interest is the use of a larger region for model generation beyond the boundary of an ecoregion of interest.
+The assumption is that between neighboring ecoregions there is not necessarily a sharp separation but rather some sort of transition with multiple ecological gradients that serves as a buffer.
+Buffer selection could be useful for quantifying spatial gradients of ecosystem functional diversity and soil moisture feedbacks at the borders of ecological regions.
+Thus, the engine facilitates predictions using a larger region in two ways: (1) users can specify a buffer distance to be automatically added around the region of interest; or (2) users can opt for prediction to use the lower level (larger, less ecologically specific) ecoregion containing the region of interest.
+To investigate the effect of regional restrictions, we ran the same prediction methods (KKNN and RF) on three larger regions containing ecoregion~8.5.1, the Middle Atlantic Coastal Plains.
+Two of the three were ecoregion~8.5.1 with a fixed-width buffer, one with a 50~km buffer and one with a 100~km buffer (Fig.~\ref{fig-super}a).
+The third enlarged region is Level~II ecoregion~8.5, the Mississippi Alluvial and Southwest USA Coastal Plains (Fig.~\ref{fig-super}b).

-First we ran kNN on the ``region of interest’’, the Middle Atlantic Coastal Plains (Level III ecoregion 8.5.1).
-We present the resulting soil moisture prediction with soil moisture ratios between 0.10 and 0.35, as a heatmaps with the warmer colors in the southern portion (in South Carolina) representing lower ratios of surface moisture to land (Fig.~\ref{fig-super-pred}a).
-Then we ran the prediction stage of our engine again on the larger specified regions and extracted only the soil moisture ratios predicted for our region of interest.
-Using the entire Level II ecoregion results in higher soil moisture ratios, seen by a higher concentration of blue in the image (Fig.~\ref{fig-super-pred}b).
-On the other hand, when using a 100 km buffer around the Level III ecoregion, we observe the opposite effect: less green and more yellow, especially in the central part, in North Carolina (Fig.~\ref{fig-super-pred}c).

-We find that the model using the Level II ecoregion 8.5 showed a lower explained variance ($r^2 = 0.01$) than the model based on the 100 km buffer distance ($r^2 = 0.17$).
-The model based on the 100 km buffer showed lower discrepancy compared with the observed satellite soil moisture estimates (Fig.~\ref{fig-super-resid}).